U.S. pediatrician group lifts decades-old ban on breastfeeding women infected with HIV - ExBulletin

 Ci Ci Cobin, 36, of Philadelphia, said she was diagnosed with HIV at age 20 and is not allowed to breastfeed her first child, Zion, now 13.

-“I couldn't understand how my younger sister, who lives in a place like Kenya and has the same dark skin and looks just like me, was given the option to breastfeed, and my choice was a flat-out no.” she said.
+“I don't understand that in a place like Kenya, my sister, who has exactly the same brown skin as me, has the option to breastfeed, but I can't explicitly acknowledge that option.
+I did,” she said.

-Unable to breastfeed her son, Cobbin went into a spiral of postpartum depression, she said.
-When she became pregnant with her now two-year-old daughter Zuri, her medical team helped her be able to breastfeed for her seven months.
-Cobin followed her instructions and took the prescription, giving the baby medication to prevent the infection.
+She says not being able to breastfeed her son sent Cobin into a vicious cycle of postpartum depression.
+When she became pregnant with her now two-year-old daughter Zuri, her medical team helped her breastfeed for seven months.
+Cobin took her prescribed medication as directed and also gave the baby medication to prevent infections.

 “Breast milk contains everything a baby needs,” Cobbin said.
 “That's a beautiful thing.”